opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/worldline-saferpay/PAYMENT_PAGE/README.md

 Create a Worldline Saferpay payment integration in the OPF workbench.
 For reference, see [Creating Payment Integration ](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/20a64f954df1425391757759011e7e6b.html?state=DRAFT).

-The Merchant ID is the customer id found in the header of Saferpay Backoffice.
+The Merchant ID is the customer ID found in the header of Saferpay Backoffice.

 ![](../images/saferpay-merchant-id.png)